 Now, you can easily convert your existing Apple RAID stripe (RAID 0) and mirror (RAID 1) volumes to SoftRAID volumes and preserve all the files on those volumes.
 Additionally, you can convert a standard Apple RAID stripe (RAID 0) and mirror (RAID 1) volume to a RAID 1+0, which continues to function after a disk fails.

 New Language Support and Error Logging, Including Simplified Chinese

-SoftRAID offers localized support for English, French, German, Spanish, Japanese and, with SoftRAID 5.6, Simplified Chinese.
+SoftRAID offers localized support for English, French, German, Spanish, Japanese, and Simplified Chinese.

 1. Please note that there is no protection against disk failure with RAID 0.

 - OS X 10.8 or later

 - OWC ThunderBay 6, OWC ThunderBay 4, or OWC Mercury Elite Pro Quad